willvieira/ms_STM-managed/manuscript/manuscript.md

 Such density reduction is tricky to address with our model because local abundances are not accounted for.
 There is generally a mismatch between our simulations at the community stand resolution with the management practices that occur from the individual to the population level.
 Being aware of that caveat, we urge future modelling studies to concomitantly represent forest dynamics at several organizational levels, while including detailed management practices.
-Demographic models are useful to predict how local mechanisms such as species interaction can scale up to determining species range limits at the metapopulation level [@Araujo2014; @Normand2014].
+Individual-level models accounting for demographic rates are useful to predict how local mechanisms such as species interaction can scale up to determining species range limits [@Araujo2014a; @Normand2014; @Snell2014].
-However, these models are limited in the literature when compared with models at the metapopulation level [@Hylander2013].
+Moreover, forest-landscape models and dynamic vegetation models can more accurately simulate the migration process [@Lehsten2019].
-In our context, demographic models can test the effect of forest management on growth, mortality, and regeneration processes, and a landscape-level model such as ours helps better understand how the effect of management practices scales up to a larger spatial scale.
+In our context, individual-level models can test the effect of forest management on growth, mortality, and regeneration, while a community-level model such as ours helps better understand how the effect of management practices scales up to a larger spatial scale.
 We should also cautiously interpret the effect of climate change as simulated here.
 Although it is predicted that drought intensity will increase in the future and may drive how the forest will respond to climate change [@Greenwood2017], we have simulated only temperature warming, while precipitation remained constant.
 Some studies have shown tree species to be more sensitive to an increase in drought rather than temperature [*e.g.* white spruce @Andalo2005].